Exploring the Mystery of the Trinity, I Understood the Father and Son Relationship

 Sister Keke replied, “Thanks be to God!
 Sister, you’ve asked a great question.
 To understand the God of the Trinity, you must first know the root of this expression.
 In the Council of Nicaea in AD 300s, religious leaders from a number of countries began debating over God’s unicity and multiplicity.
 They finally proposed that God is a Trinity—this was based on human notions, imaginings and logic.
 From then on people have believed that God is made up of three persons: the Father, the Son, and the Holy Spirit.
 But in fact, the idea of the Trinity doesn’t appear in the Bible.
 God never mentioned it, nor did the prophets or disciples, and the Holy Spirit particularly hasn’t borne witness to it.
 So we can be certain that the idea of the Trinity is man-made, and it’s something that people have dreamed up from their own heads, something they thought of with their own logic.
 It’s not in line with the truth.

 The reality is that there’s just one God—the Creator, the one and only true God—who created heaven, earth, and all things.
 There are no separate persons of God.
 Genesis 1:2 tells us that in the beginning, God’s Spirit was hovering over the waters.
 We can see that God was originally a Spirit and He was also called the Holy Spirit, the Spirit, and the sevenfold Spirit, without shape or form yet encompassing all things, full of the universe and the world.
-In heaven, God is a Spirit without shape or form, but He can also become flesh to become the Son of man with shape and form, to live among us.
+In heaven, God is a Spirit without shape or form, but He can also become flesh to become thewith shape and form, to live among us.
 God’s Spirit is everywhere and there is nothing He cannot do.
 There’s a passage of words that explains this very clearly.
 I’ll send it to you—please read it for us!”

 I read, “There is only one God, only one person in this God, and only one Spirit of God, much as it is written down in the Bible that ‘There is only one Holy Spirit and only one God.’
-Regardless of whether the Father and the Son of which you speak exist, there is only one God after all, and the substance of the Father, the Son, and the Holy Spirit you believe in is the substance of the Holy Spirit.
+Regardless of whether the Father and the Son of which you speak exist, there is only one God after all, and the essence of the Father, the Son, and the Holy Spirit you believe in is the essence of the Holy Spirit.
 In other words, God is a Spirit, but He is able to become flesh and live among men, as well as to be above all things.
 His Spirit is all-inclusive and omnipresent.
-He can simultaneously be in the flesh and throughout the universe.
+He can simultaneously be in the flesh and in and above the universe.
 Since all people say that God is the only one true God, then there is a single God, divisible at will by none!
 God is only one Spirit, and only one person; and that is the Spirit of God” (“Does the Trinity Exist?”).
 After reading that, I thought, “So it turns out that the idea of the God of the Trinity didn’t come from God.
 God is a Spirit and is only one person!
 So then why did the pastor say that there are three?”

 Sister Keke went on in fellowship, “We can learn from these words that there is just one God, that there is just one person, which is the Spirit.
 God’s Spirit surpasses all things and is in all places.
 He can be in the heavens, appearing to mankind in forms such as lightning, thunder, and fire.
 He can also incarnate on the earth and become a regular person, just like the Lord Jesus did.
 Even though He looked just like us, like a regular person on the outside, He was able to do the work of redeeming all of mankind because He was the incarnation of God’s Spirit, so in essence it was still God working.
 Just like the Lord Jesus said to Philip, ‘Have I been so long time with you, and yet have you not known Me, Philip? he that has seen Me has seen the Father; and how say you then, Show us the Father?
 Believe you not that I am in the Father, and the Father in Me? the words that I speak to you I speak not of Myself: but the Father that dwells in Me, He does the works.
 Believe Me that I am in the Father, and the Father in Me: or else believe Me for the very works’ sake’ (John 14:9–11).
 The Lord put it very clearly: ‘he that has seen Me has seen the Father;’ ‘I am in the Father, and the Father in Me’.
 And in John 10:30, the Lord said, ‘I and My Father are one.’
 We can see from this that Jehovah God and the Lord Jesus incarnate are essentially One—whether God works through the Spirit or through the flesh, in essence it is God’s Spirit doing His own work.
 The reason the religious world divides God into three separate persons is that they believe that the Lord Jesus was the beloved Son of the heavenly Father; this is because they don’t understand the truth surrounding the incarnation.
 If we understand this aspect of the truth and know what the incarnation is, then we can understand the relationship between the Father and the Son.
-Let’s read a couple more passages.
+Let’s read a couple more passages.”

 Realizing the Lord Jesus Was God’s Spirit in the Flesh